the4thdoctor/pg_chameleon/README.rst

 ..............................
 The replica requires the tables to have a primary key.
 Tables without primary key are initialised during the init_replica process but the replica doesn't update them.

-Multiple replica sources are supported.
-However is required a separate process for each replica.
-Each replica must have a unique destination schema in PostgreSQL.

 The copy_max_memory is just an estimate.
 The average rows size is extracted from mysql's informations schema and can be outdated.
 If the copy process fails for memory error check the failing table's row length and the number of rows for each slice.